Graduate Researchers

 Education: M.S.
 Economics, North Carolina State University, 2022

 Yasin is a first-year doctoral student in the Department of Agribusiness and Applied Economics at North Dakota State University.
 His research focuses on international trade, particularly on issues related to foreign trade policies, such as trade agreements and barriers and their impact on agricultural product trade.
 His previous research focused on the growth of Brazilian agricultural exports.
-He joined Dr. Steinbach’s research group in the Fall of 2022.
+He joined the Steinbach Research Group in the Fall of 2022.

 Click here for his resume.